 STEP 1: PREPARE CAKE POP FILLING

-Prepare just the cake pop filling from the CAKE POPS recipe on the RECIPES page.
+Prepare just the cake pop filling from the How To Make Cake Pops The Easy Way or your favorite recipe.
 Set aside in the fridge.
-Next, place 1/8 teaspoon of Brown Sugar Crystals and 1/8 teaspoon of Brown Sanding Sugar in each cavity of the egg mold.
+Next, place 1/4 teaspoon of Brown Sanding Sugar in each cavity of the egg mold.
 Set aside.

 STEP 2: MELT COATING AND CREATE EGG SHELL

 Place half of the Blue Candy Coating discs in a bowl and microwave on half power in 30 second intervals, stirring in between and removing when 3/4 of the discs are melted.
 Continue to stir until completely melted, then stir in a heaping teaspoon of paramount crystals to make the coating more fluid for painting.